2021 Apple MacBook Pro 14 Review

 Adding the M1 Max 10-core CPU option (32-core GPU, 16-core Neural Engine) will cost you an extra $700.
 But a faster processor also allows you to add up to 64GB of RAM.
 And should you choose to max out all the options (M1 Max, 64GB RAM, 8TB SSD), your MacBook Pro 14 price can run up to $5899.
 Ouch.

 As we noted earlier, the model comes in two color options: Space Gray and Silver.

 The Resale Value of a Used MacBook Pro

 The good news is that Apple allows you to trade in your older Mac devices to offset the cost of your new MacBook Pro 14.
-However, if you are non the fence about spending the kind of money on a laptop, Dell, MSI, HP, Asus, Razer, and many other brands can match Apple computing power, offer a dedicated GPU for half the cost.
+However, if you are non the fence about spending the kind of money on a laptop, Dell, MSI, HP, Asus, Razer, and many other brands that can match Apple’s computing power, and offer a dedicated GPU for half the cost.
 And you can always sell your MacBook Pro for cash to put towards a new PC laptop.

 But whether you are selling your preowned Mac or trading it in, be sure to sign out of your iCloud, reset your system to factory defaults, and clean it up to maximize your return.
 Our “8 Things To Do Before Selling Your MacBook Pro” blog post will walk you through the preparation process in greater detail.

 We think Apple might have just hit the sweet spot with their 14-inch model because of added viewability that does not compromise portability.
 But, unfortunately, this beautiful laptop comes with a steep price tag.
 And those who need a lot of power and speed, prepare to spend extra on the M1 Max-based model, as it fairs so much better when it comes to graphic design and other creative tasks.
 In any case, we hope our Apple MacBook Pro 14 review will help you make an educated purchase.